AVAILABLE 24/7 | FREE CONSULTATION

 Is Spitting on Someone Assault

 Spitting on someone is often dismissed as a mere rude or distasteful act, but under the law, it can carry serious legal consequences.
 In New Jersey, spitting on another person can indeed be classified as assault.
 This classification arises from the fact that saliva can potentially transmit diseases; thus, the act of spitting is considered not just an invasion of personal space but also a direct threat to another’s health and safety.
-Legally, if someone intentionally spits on another person, it is often treated as simple assault because it involves knowingly causing—or attempting to cause—bodily injury to someone.
+Legally, if someone intentionally spits on another person, it is often treated as simple assault because this action involves knowingly causing, or attempting to cause, bodily injury to someone.

 If you or someone you know has been charged with assault for spitting on someone, it’s crucial to understand the gravity of the charge and its potential impact on your future.
 At Lustberg Law Offices, LLC, our experienced New Jersey simple assault lawyers can provide a strong defense strategy to challenge the charges against you.
 We understand the nuances of assault laws and are committed to protecting your rights while striving for the best possible outcome for your situation.
 Contact us at (201) 880-5311 today to discuss your case and learn how we can assist you during this challenging time.